DarrylNnon/Secure-a-CI-CD-Pipeline/README.md

    1. Setting Up the Trigger in GitHub Actions
-For GitHub Actions, you can configure your pipeline to trigger secret scanning on every commit or pull request by using events in your workflow file.
+For GitHub Actions, i can configure my pipeline to trigger secret scanning on every commit or pull request by using events in my workflow file.

 	* Create or edit the GitHub Actions workflow file:

-Go to your repository on GitHub, then navigate to .github/workflows.
+Go to my repository on GitHub, then navigate to .github/workflows.
 If there isn’t a workflow file yet, create a new file (e.g., secret-scan.yml).
 Define the Trigger Events: